slerman12/SweepsAndPlots/README.md

 ## Setup

+5 steps: most of them involve getting this repo under your GitHub account.

 **Step 1.** Make this repo into a personal GitHub repo under your GitHub account.

 **Step 2.** Clone a copy of it (your version) on your local machine and remote machines.